top of page

 5 min read

-Does the Early Bird Still Catch the Worm?
+Early Bird Gets the Worm?
 Insights from Denmark

 Some people have more energy in the morning, others in the evening.
 Or, as science puts it, each of us has a unique chronotype.
 There's a growing belief that aligning our lives with our chronotype would make us healthier and more productive.
 A Danish perspective offers new insights on the feasibility and benefits of this approach.